Some smaller hedge funds outshine their bigger rivals

-After a horrible 2011, this year is not shaping up to be much better in the $2 trillion hedge fund industry, with the average fund up only 2.10 percent through June.
+After a horrible 2011, 2012 is not shaping up to be a much better year in the $2 trillion hedge fund industry, with the average fund up only 2.10 percent through June.

-But a handful of new funds, run by managers who had worked at some of the most prominent names on Wall Street and in the hedge fund industry in recent years, is doing very well with double-digit returns.
+But a handful of newcomers, which have left some of the most prominent names on Wall Street and in the hedge fund industry in recent years, are doing very well with double digit returns.

 Mick McGuire is the founder of Marcato Capital Management in San Francisco, which specializes in selecting stocks.
-Only a short time after leaving William Ackman’s $10 billion Pershing Capital Square Management, McGuire is posting the kind of returns that would make any parent proud.
-Ackman has invested as has the Blackstone Group (BX.N), one of the world’s most powerful hedge fund investors.
+Only a short time after leaving William Ackman’s $10 billion Pershing Capital Square Management, McGuire is posting the kind returns that would make any parent proud.

-Since January, Marcato Capital Management has gained 17.6 percent, ranking it among the industry’s very best performing hedge funds this year, according to a person familiar with his numbers through the end of July.
+Since January, Marcato Capital Management has gained 17.6 percent, ranking it among the industry’s very best performing hedge funds this year, .
 McGuire could not be reached for comment.

 For years, academic research has shown that smaller funds, often with younger and hungrier managers at the helm, have outperformed their bigger peers because they can be more nimble.